AI-Driven Payment Security: Building Trust Through Safe I..

 - Explanations use business-relevant terminology, not technical jargon

-Step 2: Build
+Step 2: Build Decision Breakdown Systems

-Decision Breakdown Systems When your fraud detection system flags a transaction, it should automatically generate explanations like: "Transaction flagged due to velocity patterns (40% influence), geographical inconsistency (30% influence), and amount deviation (30% influence)."
+When your fraud detection system flags a transaction, it should automatically generate explanations like: "Transaction flagged due to velocity patterns (40% influence), geographical inconsistency (30% influence), and amount deviation (30% influence)."
 This breakdown serves multiple purposes:

 - Customer service can explain decisions to merchants

-- Compliance teams can demonstrate reasoning to regulators - Operations can identify which factors to adjust
+- Compliance teams can demonstrate reasoning to regulators

 - Appeals processes have clear starting points

-Step 3: Create
+Step 3: Create Explanation Validation Loops

-Explanation Validation Loops Establish processes where human experts regularly review AI explanations for accuracy and relevance.
+Establish processes where human experts regularly review AI explanations for accuracy and relevance.
 This validation serves as both a quality control mechanism and a training data source for improving explanation quality.

-Steerable AI Systems Steerable AI gives organizations fine-grained control over automated decision-making.
-Rather than accepting whatever an algorithm decides, steerable systems allow operators to adjust behavior based on changing conditions.
+AI gives organizations fine-grained control over automated decision-making.
+Rather than accepting whatever an algorithm decides, steerable systems allow operators to adjust behaviour based on changing conditions.

-Logic Implementation Create rule sets that modify AI behavior automatically based on external conditions: - Increase fraud sensitivity during high-risk periods (holidays, major events)
+Conditional Logic Implementation Create rule sets that modify AI behaviour automatically based on external conditions:

 - Adjust merchant onboarding criteria based on industry risk assessments